Interplay between powder catchment efficiency and layer height in self-stabilized laser metal deposition: Introduction

-In industrial practice, the LMD process parameters are set for achieving mainly pore and crack free deposits \cite{shamsaei_overview_2015}.
-These parameters are then used for generating complex geometries, which can often fail to respect the required geometrical tolerances \cite{eisenbarth_geometry-based_2020}.
-Such kind of problem may rise from heat accumulation during the process in acute corners or the decrease of the scanned section area, where the deposit height can increase compared to the nominal one.
-Inversely, the process may derive to a colder stage with long deposition tracks: in this case, the deposit height can be lower than expected and the part may fail to grow.
-These effects can be mitigated by choosing the optimal set of process parameters from preliminary experimental campaigns or numerical simulations \cite{pirch_laser-aided_2019}.
+Thermal effects can be mitigated by choosing the optimal set of process parameters from preliminary experimental campaigns or numerical simulations \cite{pirch_laser-aided_2019}.
 While this approach is effective in resolving bigger issues such as part failure, offline optimization can be time-consuming and does not allow the system to autonomously operate: the actual process fluctuations related to the powder-laser interaction remain uncontrolled, leading to unrepeatable results.
-Indeed, industrial LMD systems can operate with closed-loop controllers, commonly relying on coaxial pyrometers \cite{song_control_2012}, digital cameras \cite{fathi_clad_2007}, or composite systems \cite{tang_layer--layer_2011}.
+Therefore industrial LMD systems can operate with closed-loop controllers, commonly relying on coaxial pyrometers \cite{song_control_2012}, digital cameras \cite{fathi_clad_2007}, or composite systems \cite{tang_layer--layer_2011}.
 These devices aim to maintain a required process temperature and stable deposition conditions.
-However they require careful calibration methods, which can also be different for bulky to thin structures.
+However they require careful calibration methods, which can also differ from bulky to thin structures.
 Other inline monitoring devices such as optical triangulation \cite{heralic_height_2012} or low-coherence interferometry \cite{kogel-hollacher_oct_2020} have been also proposed for a direct measurement of the deposit height, which can be compensated by the machine axis movement.
-Despite several achievements to compensate these changes in the deposited track height, more attention is required for developing a fundamental understanding of the process physics.
+Despite several achievements to control these changes in the deposited track height, more attention is required for developing a fundamental understanding of the process physics.